 New York Court of Appeals Sets Forth New Rule on Cross-Racial Identification Jury Instructions Recently, the New York Court of Appeals recognized the Read More Jared B. Foley Partner 02/05/18

 Construction Law No Contract?
 No Problem.
 Condo Unit Owners Can Still Sue Architect Bucking a trend to the contrary, a recent decision finds condo unit owners can sue an architect for constru...
-Read More Randy J. Heller Partner 01/17/18
+Read More Randy J. Heller Of Counsel 01/17/18